‘Is the Festival suitable for beginners?’, is a question we are getting asked a lot.

 Transitioning from indoor to outdoor bouldering can feel pretty intimidating.
 For a start, the Grampians is a long way away (Where do you stay?
 Where do you boulder?), you’re moving from the very controlled environment of indoor walls and massive gym mats to one that is wild with rugged, boulder-filled landings, relatively small, thin mats and sometimes very high boulders.
 That’s a big change.

 And if you’re worried about the competition, don’t.
-The format of the competition is designed to be super relaxed and encouraging, with everyone able to choose problems that match their skills and experience.
+This year we're running beginner classes on the Friday to educate first timers, while the format of the competition is designed to be super relaxed and encouraging, with everyone able to choose problems that match their skills and experience.
 Plus, many of Black Diamond’s best sponsored athletes will be on hand to provide pro tips or a spot.
 If you want it to be it will be a fun, relaxed day.

 Rulz of the Comp